Krafpy/Yumu/README.md

 ## Issues

 When copied into the clipboard, the images are stored under the .NET bitmap format.
-Pictures looses their transparency, and only the first frame of a GIF is loaded.
+Pictures lose their transparency, and only the first frame of a GIF is loaded.
 Converting the image into a DIB (*Device Independant Bitmap*) format that supports transparency (DIBv5 or *Format17*), as used by web browsers, and copying it to the clipboard would fix the transperency issue.